mapattacker/datascience/ethics.rst

 ----------------------------------
 Do not oversell the model capabilities.
 Eg. A model can predict cancer from a mammogram, but a doctor should always be there to verify the result.
+You never know when you need to tune the model again because of some new features that were not included in the training sample.

 Model used for Unintended Purposes